-There is nothing that requires you to post a billboard announcing something went wrong.
-The only people you must inform about genetic diseases, ethically, are the breeder of your dog and, if you know how to contact him/her, the owner of the sire.
+The only people you hae an ethical responsibility to inform about genetic diseases are the breeder of your dog and, if you know how to contact him/her, the owner of the sire.
 What they do from there is beyond your control and responsibility.
 If someone acts like Kara, that behavior is her problem, not yours.
 Just say good-by and go about your business knowing you did what was right.

 Depending on your personal comfort level, you might join a topic-related support group or consider open-listing your dog’s condition if one of the health registries handles the disease involved.
 The more accustomed we all become with readily sharing health information as readily, as we do things both good and bad that pertain to conformation, temperament or functional traits, the sooner people like Kara will set aside their anger and fear and start dealing constructively with health issues.

 Each of us bears sole responsibility four our own behavior.
 We must be willing to bear bad news if necessary, no matter what reaction we may receive.
 We must also learn to lower our weapons when someone comes to us with bad news.
 To do otherwise is to return to the days of silence that allowed genetic diseases to spread almost unchecked.